— become a sex therapist

 How I became a sex therapist

-After completing my dissertation, I was offered a position at Lewis and Clark College to teach a sex therapy class.
-I had no prior clients with sexual issues.
-I said yes anyway — and my practice thrived because the demand for sex therapy is real and the field is underserved.
+Following my dissertation, I was offered a position at Lewis and Clark College to teach a sex therapy class.
+Despite having no prior clients with sexual issues at that point, I decided to refocus my practice exclusively on sex therapy.
+To my surprise, it thrived — there was genuine niche demand.

-✓ 12 AASECT CE Credits ✓ NBCC Approved ✓ Self-Paced ✓ 30-Day Guarantee
+AASECT Approved NBCC Approved 12 CE Credits Self-Paced 30-Day Guarantee

 One-time payment